Dylan-Allison-Damitz/AnimalShelterApi.Solution/README.md

 }

 ```
-* Make sure you remove the curly brackets after entering in your username and password
+* Make sure you remove the curly brackets after entering in your password
 * Once your database connection is complete, return to the terminal and run `dotnet build` to compile the project

 ## Implementing Migrations